This article needs a technical review. How you can help.

 .mozconfig file, see Configuring Build Options.
 For specific information on configuring to build a universal binary, see Mac OS X Universal Binaries.

-- Compiler: Firefox releases are no longer built with gcc-4.2.
+- Compiler: Firefox releases are no longer built with gcc-4.8 or earlier.
 A recent copy of clang is needed.

 - There are some options on where to get clang:

 - Newer versions of xcode.
 The one in xcode 7.0 or newer and the open source 3.6 release should work.

 (Xcode 6.4 is based on pre-release of clang 3.6, that doesn't match to requirement)

 - Following the instructions in the clang web site for information on how to get it.

 - Using some of the package managers (see above).